GandhiCloudLab/websphere/02-more-installation-full/readme.md

 # Installing WAS ND, MoRE and Liberty in Linux (Ubundu)

-This document provides step-by-step instructions for installing the following on a Linux machine running Ubuntu 24.04.
+This document provides step-by-step instructions for installing the following on a Linux machine running on Ubuntu 24.04.
 - WebSphere Application Server Network Deployment (WAS ND) 9.0.5.23
 - MoRE (Modernized Runtime Extension) 1.0.0
 - WebSphere Application Server Network Deployment Liberty (WAS ND Liberty) 25.0.0.3